SAP/openui5-docs/docs/Performance_Aspects_5a0d286.md

 ### Batching Requests or Not

 By default, the OData V4 model collects all requests made to the OData service in a batch request to reduce the number of roundtrips.
 The disadvantage of a batch request is that it cannot be cached by the browser.
 If some of the requests \(e.g. value help requests\) are "cacheable", it is a good idea to request these resources directly and use the browser cache to improve the performance of the application.
 In such cases, use the `$direct` group as described in the section [Batch Control](Batch_Control_74142a3.md).
+For that reason, unit and currency code lists are fetched with `$direct` by the model.
+See also [Currency and Unit Customizing in OData V4](Currency_and_Unit_Customizing_in_OData_V4_4d1b9d4.md) for more information on unit and currency code lists.

 ***